expressjs/body-parser/README.md

 where `buf` is a `Buffer` of the raw request body and `encoding` is the encoding of the request.
 The parsing can be aborted by throwing an error.

+#### depth

+The `depth` option is used to configure the maximum depth of the `qs` library when `extended` is `true`.
+This allows you to limit the amount of keys that are parsed and can be useful to prevent certain types of abuse.
+Defaults to `32`.
+It is recommended to keep this value as low as possible.

 ## Errors

 The middlewares provided by this module create errors using the